Sanavesa/DeepSociety/README.md

 Training ML models from scratch is hard, and in a hackathon its impossible.
 Always use pre-trained models!

 ## What's next for Deep Society
--A new DLC personal assistant for Bob™ and Friends (spoiler alert: it will be Charlie!).
+- A new DLC personal assistant for Bob™ and Friends (spoiler alert: it will be Charlie!).
--Expand the domain of Deep Society to more than just Society and Cultures; the personal assistants are not limited to the current scope.
+- Expand the domain of Deep Society to more than just Society and Cultures; the personal assistants are not limited to the current scope.